 Life in a Christian home must center around the family altar.
-From the very first day a little one comes into the home. there must be a time "set apart" each day when we talk to our Heavenly Father, and He speaks to us.
+From the very first day a little one comes into the home, there must be a time "set apart" each day when we talk to our Heavenly Father, and He speaks to us.
 This practice must be adhered to regularly, systematically, consistently, and faithfully throughout the training years of our children.
 Right at the beginning a pattern of worship must be laid down which will govern the entire future.
 I cannot stress too strongly the must of worship, regularly, which is an absolute necessity for establishing a strong Christian family.
 It is as important, or might I say more important, than providing them with three meals a day.
-We are laying the foundation of a spiritual house which will last throughout eternitv.

-We must teach our children, right from the start, to love Jesus as we love Him.
-The following verse has always given me spiritual strength and stamina: "If a man love me, he will keep my words: and my Father will love him, and we will come unto him, and make our abode with him" (John 14:23).
+We are laying the foundation of a spiritual house which will last throughout eterunto him, and make our abode with him" (John 14:23).
 How blessed to have God the Father, God the Son, and God the Holy Spirit come and make their abode with us!
-This means that the triune God lives with us in reality, and therefore our seasons of worship are so blessed, because of the continual manifestations of the presence of Je-Our children have great SIIS potentialities for God.
+This means that the triune God lives with us in reality, and therefore our seasons of worship are so blessed, because of the continual manifestations of the presence of Jesus.
+Our children have great potentialities for God.
 Their young hearts are all "good ground," and if we faithfully do our part in sowing the seed of the Word of God daily, prayerfully, then we can expect to reap a harvest of one hundredfold for the glory of God.